Four Uses for Aspirin You've Probably Never Heard Of

 - Rub the mixture onto the sweat stains only.

 - After about 12 hours, wash the garment normally.
 You will notice an instant improvement in how the stains look.

 Do you still think aspirin only has few uses?
 We hope not.
-These are just some of the homemade treatment you can make to protect and pamper your skin and clothing.
+These are just some of the many homemade treatments you can make to protect and pamper your skin and clothing.